Kissa Tanto: Description and development

 Kissa Tanto is an Italian-Japanese fusion restaurant in the Chinatown neighborhood of Vancouver, British Columbia, Canada.
 The 80-seat restaurant is on the second floor of 263 E Pender St. Its name comes from the Japanese word kissa (きっさ), referring in this context to the jazz kissa or jazz cafes that characterized the 1960s Tokyo jazz scene, and the Italian word tanto, meaning "a lot" or "so much".

 Kissa Tanto is co-owned by restaurateur Tannis Ling, executive chef Joël Watanabe, and sous chef Alain Chow, all of whom were involved with Chinese brasserie Bao Bei, also in Chinatown.
 After the success of the restaurant Bao Bei, Ling, Watanabe, and Chow were interested in creating a second restaurant, but did not have a specific idea in mind.
 They consulted with Ste.
 Marie, the Vancouver-based studio which designed Bao Bei, as well as other Vancouver restaurants such as St. Lawrence, Savio Volpe and Ask for Luigi.
 The designers asked for a defined food concept to work with before starting to plan.
 Watanabe suggested Japanese-Italian: "Everybody liked it and it stuck."

 The restaurant was conceived as a romantic escape from the everyday.
 Tannis Ling told Monocle magazine, "We imagined Kissa Tanto as a little secret hideaway."
 According to Watanabe, they chose the second-story location because it "hit all the right notes.
 Dark.
 Upstairs.
 We wanted it to be an adventure."
-The lease for the space, which had been empty for thirty years prior, was secured in February 2015, and the group took possession in late summer the same year.
+The lease for the space, which had been empty for thirty years prior, was secured in February 2015, and the group took possession later that same year.
 Hiring began in October 2015.
 Construction was ongoing through March 2016, and the space was completed by late April, when the restaurant held its soft open.
 The restaurant officially opened in June 2016.